ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warrior.md

 Before rolling a weapon attack, expend a hit die and roll it.
 On a hit your weapon attack deals additional damage equal to your roll.

 ### Feigning Strike
-As a bonus action you feign injury in order to lower the guard of your enemy.
+As a bonus action you feign injury or a miss in order to lower the guard of your enemy.
 Expend a hit die.
 The next attack you make has advantage.

 ### Forceful Parry
-As a reaction to being attacked you may attempt to block and gain a boost to your AC equal to your proficiency bonus.
+As a reaction to being attacked you may attempt to block increasing to your AC by an amount equal to your proficiency bonus for this attack.
 If the attack fails because of this block you may make a melee attack against your attacker.

+### Artful Parry
+as a reaction to being attacked you may attempt to deflect the attack against you, increasing your AC by 1d4 + proficiency bonus for this attack.

 ### Poise
 As a bonus action you prepare yourself to continue the fight, regaining your composure.
 Expend a hit die and roll it.
 You gain an amount of temporary hitpoints equal to your roll.
 Your attacks have advantage until the start of